Property Developer Guides

-Development finance is the most complex property-based loan to calculate.
+Development finance is the most complex propertybased loan to calculate.
 10 different lenders will provide 10 different loans.
 Only speaking to a few means you’re missing out on the best deals, or you’re investing too much equity.
 To maximise profit, you need to maximise debt.
-Here’s everything you need to know to maximise yours.
+Here’s what you need to know to maximise yours.

 Need to know